c4cs/c4cs.github.io/_commands/toys/cowsay.md

 ~~~

 ##### Break it down
--e flag allows the user to customize the cow's eyes
+`-e` flag allows the user to customize the cow's eyes
--T allows the user to enter a string to be used as the Cow's tonguq (the string must be two characters or less)
+`-T` allows the user to enter a string to be used as the Cow's tongue (the string must be two characters or less)
--W specifies the number of charcters to be printed in the cow's message before the characters wrap around.
+`-W` specifies the number of charcters to be printed in the cow's message before the characters wrap around.
 The defult is 40 if none is specified